-How to Use Image Bookmarking Sites for Daily Inspiration
+The Best Image Bookmarking Sites for Daily Inspiration

 What is image bookmarking and how can it improve your overall creativity?

-Reddit is social news in contrast, while Facebook is social networking.
-Image bookmarking one of the best working things when it comes to the wisdom of crowds.
+Image bookmarking is one of the best working concepts when it comes to the wisdom of crowds.
 Let me elaborate on that major benefit below!

 Only extremely main stream content that is often dumbed down completely goes viral.
 Initially

 social bookmarking really reflected popularity and quality of particular content.

 Then it got replaced by Facebook where fake news spread ten times faster than quality content.
 Of course fake news delivers what we crave.
 We want it to be true!

 Pinterest and the likes are about inspiring people.
 It works very well.